LiYingWang/Korea-workshop-202102-LW/README.md

 3. Crop an area from raster data
 4. Extract elevation of sites from vector data
 5. Make a kernel density plot
-6. Hypothesis testing on sptial distribution
+6. Hypothesis testing on spatial distribution

 If you want to download the code and data from this repository onto your computer, please run the following lines in your R console (please answer 'Yes' to each question that appears in your console):